-I mentioned to my friend last week that I am officially in menopause on September 23rd and she was surprised because she thought I was already in it and I was like, oh no, no, no, noo, that is all the nonsense leading up to it.
+I told a friend last week that I will enter menopause on September 23rd, and she was astonished because she thought I was already there, and I was like, oh no, no, no, that’s all the bullshit building up to it.

 The calm before the storm, but in this case, the calm is actually the storm.

-I fell in love with Lana Del Rey this year and this song and because it just fills me with so much menopausal joy; I have been listening to it over and over, like a menopausal teenager which makes no sense at all.
-Even if you don’t listen to the lyrics or don’t connect with them, just let the music run all over you like melodic waters.
+I fell in love with this song because it fills me with so much menopausal delight, and I have been listening to it over and over, like a menopausal adolescent, which makes no sense.
+Even if you don’t listen to the lyrics or identify with them, simply let the music wash over you like melodic waters.

-Norman Rockwell, for those of you who don’t know, was a painter and illustrator who portrayed the American way of life most notably on the covers of magazines such as The Saturday Evening Post.
+Norman Rockwell, for those of you who don’t know, was a painter and artist who primarily depicted the American way of life most notably on the covers of magazines such as The Saturday Evening Post.

-So when I heard the song, Norman F*****g Rockwell, I laughed at the title because it reminded me initially of my blog.
-It looks like the portrait of something normal when you hold it from afar but once you pull in closer to the details and really read it; you see that it really isn’t normal at all.
+When I first heard the song, Norman F*****g Rockwell, I laughed at the title since it reminded me of my blog.
+It looks like the portrait of something normal when you hold it from afar, but once you pull it in closer to the details and really read it, you realize it isn’t.

-I couldn’t think of a better theme song, to sum up the past five years of my life.
+There isn’t a better theme song to sum up the last five years of my life.

-So listen along to the song over and over as you read along to my menopause post if you’d like; kind of like I have been for the past week while writing it.
+So listen along to the song over and over as you read along to my menopause post if you’d like; kind of like I’ve been doing for the past week while writing it.